 The Activities Committee serves to research community events and educate the membership on community activities of interest to the organization.
 The committee is a resource for information and education concerning political/social issues.
 The committee shall also propose a yearly calendar of events, such as educational activities, political forums, and social gatherings.
 A chair will be selected from the membership of the committee.

-The Scholarship Committee shall determine the number of scholarships available for each fiscal year and set award's criteria for the scholarship in accordance with CSUSM Foundation Scholarships procedures and regulations.
+The Scholarship Committee shall determine the number of scholarships available for each fiscal year and set award's criteria for the scholarship in accordance with CSUSM’s University Advancement and Scholarships procedures and regulations.
 The committee shall promote the availability of the scholarship within the campus and local community; locate resources to increase scholarship designated revenues; and determine the guidelines for awarding the scholarship.
 The committee will be chaired by two LAFS members serving as Co-Chairs.
 One of the Co-Chairs shall be a member of the Fundraising Committee.

 The committee shall ensure that the nominations for LAFS officers will reflect the diversified nature of the organization.
 The committee shall carry out the nominations and elections procedures.
 The Vice President is the chair of the Nominations/Elections Committee.

 The by-laws may be amended by a majority vote of the LAFS membership.
 Amendments adopted by the Association shall take effect immediately unless otherwise indicated in the amendment.
 The LAFS Vice-President shall preside over discussion of the by-laws, and is responsible for distributing the revised bylaws as necessary.